olincollege/cute-animals-reddit/README.md

 pip install praw
 pip install wordcloud
 ```

-## Summary

-Our project aims to find the cutest animals in the r/aww subreddit by analyzing the top 1000 posts of all time and its comments on the subreddit.
-We create 3 visualizations to represent our data:
-1. Bar graphs to show how many total upvotes and total comments each animal has in the top 1000 posts.
-This visualization is used to decide the top 4 animals.
-2. Word Clouds that show what words are frequently used in the comments to describe the top 4 animals.
-3. Linear Time graphs to show over the years what proportion of upvotes and comments the top 4 animals have.

 ## Instructions
 1. In order to get data from Reddit using praw, you must also create a `config.py` file in the following format: